mohamedkhairy23/PostgreSQL/README.md

 - BEFIN for starting tranaction, and COMMIT for closing transaction.
 - ROLLBACK for undo transactions in progress.
 - To can make ROLLBACK, It's must to be in transaction.
+- Once you make a ROLLBACK, the transaction will close;
+- If you want to close a transaction without a ROLLBACK(undo) you must use COMMIT to close the transaction;

 ## Delete table records without undo (TRUNCATE):